Episode 53: How a 24-Credit Program Helped Me Earn My GED and Graduate College Faster

 I dropped out of high school, most people don’t know this because I went on to get two college degrees, excel and do fairly well for myself.
 That’s generally not the path that a high school dropout takes but I did..

 The funny thing is that despite my dropping out, I actually finished my Associate Degree faster than most of the people I went to high school with.
-See, I didn’t drop out because I was a fool and wanted to hang out in the street.
-I dropped out of High School because I was severely tormented by my peers and it was going to drive me to commit suicide or murder.
+See, I didn’t drop out because I was careless or wanted to hang out in the street.
+I

-Anyway, after dropping out I went to this program at the Bronx Girl’s Club for those who wanted to get some life skills and find a job.
-It was at this program that I met Mrs. Thompson who would discourage me from taking one of the jobs that they provided.
-Instead, she encouraged me to go to Monroe College for their 24 credit program.
+After dropping out, I joined a program at the Bronx Girl’s Club designed to help people develop life skills and find employment.
+It was there I met Mrs. Thompson, who actually discouraged me from taking one of the immediate job offers.
+Instead, she encouraged me to enroll at Monroe College for their 24-credit program.

-I can’t quite remember if they initially made me take 4 or 5 to make sure I could handle it, but I took 6 as soon as I could and I aced them all.
-If I remember correctly, I finished in 5 semesters or something like that.
-It was about 2 semesters quicker than most students finished.
-That’s how I beat the students who graduated from the high school class I should have.
+I can’t quite recall if they had me start with four or five classes to assess my capability, but I soon took on six and aced them all.
+I finished in about five semesters, roughly two semesters faster than most students.
+That’s how I graduated before the students from the high school class I should have been part of.

-There are opportunities out there for all of us, even for high school dropouts like me!
-You just have to trust the guardian angels put on earth to guide you on your path.
-Mrs. Thompson was one of those for me, we are still in touch and I have expressed my deepest gratitude for her guidance back then.
+There are opportunities out there for all of us, even for high school dropouts like me.
+You just have to trust those who guide you along the way.
+Mrs. Thompson was one of those people for me, and we’re still in touch.
+I remain deeply grateful for her support back then.

 Be the first to comment